-This demo illustrates social distancing recommendations (NPIs) that Evolutionary AI generates for different countries at different stages of the pandemic.
-You first select the country from the map at right, and then select the degree to which you'd like to minimize the number of cases vs. minimize the stringency of NPIs from the slider on the left.
-Among the 3.32 x 101114 possible NPI schedules for the next 180 days, the AI will then recommend one that implements that tradeoff with as few cases and NPIs as possible.
+This demo illustrates the non-pharmaceutical interventions (NPIs) that the AI generates for different countries and regions over time, and their predicted effect.
+You first select country/region from the map at right, and then select the degree to which you'd like to minimize the number of cases vs. minimize the stringency of NPIs from the slider on the left.
+Among the ~101240 possible NPI schedules for the next 180 days, the AI will then recommend one that implements that tradeoff with as few cases and NPIs as possible.
 The predicted number of cases and the recommended NPIs will be shown over time in the charts below.
-See Optimizing COVID-19 Interventions for the general context, in-depth technical paper, and a summary video, and ESP Introduction for a description of the Evolutionary AI technology and its other applications.
+NEW: You can also go back in time with "counterfactuals", and edit recommendations with "Custom NPIs".

-Twenty different Prescriptors from Demo 2.2 are used in this demo.
+Running the demo: Twenty different Prescriptors from Demo 2.2 are used in this demo.
 The selected one is initialized with data for a selected country, and it recommends NPIs over time.
 The same initial sequence and the recommended NPIs are given to the Predictor, and it generates the plot of cases over time (you can zoom in with the mouse by dragging).
 Uncertainty in the predictions is estimated through RIO, a Gaussian process approach for estimating residuals (RIO).
 The gray area represents the upper and lower quartiles of the distribution for each day.
 It is formed by rolling out uncertainties stochastically day by day for 180 days, thus resulting in jagged boundaries.